 - Block out light and noise.
 Blackout shades can keep streetlights (or early morning sun) from seeping in.
 Use earplugs if sounds (car alarms, your cat meowing at the bedroom door) disrupt your slumber.

 - Make your bed a sanctuary.
-Ideally, you’d use it for only two things: sleep and sex (OK, and reading).
+Ideally, you’d use it for only two things: sleep and sex.
 Try not to watch TV, use your laptop or other screen devices or eat in bed.
+Reading in bed is fine as long as you are getting to sleep without difficulty.
+If not, consider taking your book to another comfortable place and going to bed when you're tired.

 Transition Your Body and Mind

 “You can train the body to start slowing down for sleep,” says Param Dedhia, M.D., director of sleep medicine at Canyon Ranch in Tucson.
 Start by developing a consistent sleep schedule.
 Keeping regular sleep/wake times (or as close to it as possible) helps regulate your body’s daily rhythms.
 Even on the weekends, try to stray from this as little as you can.

 Be mindful of the clock in other ways, too.
 Seven or eight hours before bedtime, stop drinking coffee and consuming other sources of caffeine, which block adenosine.
 You should be finished with exercise, food and alcohol two or three hours before retiring, as they all have arousal properties that can interfere with sleep.
 Then, half-an-hour to an hour before you want to drift off, dim the lights, turn off electronics and engage in a soothing practice that works for you.
 Here are some of our favorite suggestions: